ZA

 - Company shares or close corporation interests need transfer steps.

-- There are sureties/guarantees, business debts, or commingled personal/business accounts.
+- There are sureties/guarantees, business debts, or mixed personal/business accounts.

 Bottom line: Keep the business running with discipline, but avoid informal ownership changes that can become litigation later.